Skip to main content

 Element451’s Surveys module provides robust tools for reviewing and exporting survey data.
 Effortlessly analyze individual responses, track engagement over time, and export data for deeper analysis.
 Utilize quick and advanced filters to refine your results, and access comprehensive statistics through visualizations and charts.

-Navigate to Engagement > Surveys and click the survey name for which you wish to view the results.
+2. Click the survey name for which you wish to view the details and responses for that particular survey.

 Responses Over Time